terrier-org/terrier-core/README.md

 ### Other Resources
 * The full documentation of Terrier can also be found on the offical [website](http://terrier.org/).
-* Bug reports, question or requests for new features can be posted on the [issue tracker](https://github.com/terrier-org/terrier-core).
+* Bug reports, question or requests for new features can be posted on the [issue tracker](https://github.com/terrier-org/terrier-core/issues).
+* More information about PyTerrier can be found at its [Github repo](https://github.com/terrier-org/pyterrier).

 ------------------------
 > Webpage: <http://terrier.org>